everit-org/prioritization-custom-field-fogre/README.md

 The app consists of one custom field defined in the `manifest.yml` file.
 The custom field's view is implemented by the `renderFieldView` function defined in `/src/index.jsx`.
-The custom field�s editing experience is implemented by the `renderFieldEdit` function defined in `/src/index.jsx`.
+The custom field's editing experience is implemented by the `renderFieldEdit` function defined in `/src/index.jsx`.

-## Contributions

-Contributions to Forge Risk Assessment Custom Field are welcome!
-Please see [CONTRIBUTING.md](./CONTRIBUTING.md) for details.

 ## License